 Actuarial graduate programmes offer tailor-made routes into the profession for capable graduates.
-Felix Currell is currently undertaking a graduate programme at XPS Pensions Group, he discusses the opportunities available, their benefits and offers advice on when and how to apply.
+Hannah Traylen is currently undertaking a graduate programme at XPS Pensions Group, she discusses the opportunities available, their benefits and offers advice on when and how to apply.

 Types of opportunities available

-Actuaries are being employed in many different areas and disciplines, offering wide opportunities for those entering the profession.
+Actuaries are being employed in a large number of areas and disciplines, offering widespread opportunities for those entering the profession.
 Graduate possibilities are particularly strong in:

 - Benefits – Giving consultancy advice to companies which provide benefits to people (e.g. companies which provide pensions to its employees).